metabase/metabase/docs/users-guide/models.md

 A place to write helpful context for the column.

+### Database column this maps to

+For models based on SQL queries, you can tell Metabase if the column has the same type as an existing database column.

 ### Column type

 You can set the [column type][column-type].
 The default is "No special type".
 Be sure to set the Column type so people can interact with the results.